neo-project/docs/docs/en-us/node/cli/config.md

 Before you can invoke the wallet related API, you need to configure a wallet in the config.json file to enable Neo-CLI to open the wallet automatically when running.

-- `MaxGasInvoke`: The maximum GAS amount allowed to be consumed when invoking virtual machine by RPC
+- `ExtraGasInvoke`: The extra GAS amount allowed to be consumed when invoking virtual machine by RPC.
+The default free limit is 10 GAS.
 - `Path`: the wallet path
 - `Password`: the wallet password
 - `IsActive`: Set to `true` to allow Neo-CLI to open the wallet automatically.